sgrison/easy-waggle-dance-decoding/README.md

 [Example video](./30.03.18_3_10_04.mp4)

-EasyWDA is the most efficient and easy-to-use deep learning framework to detect and decode waggle dances.
+EasyWDA is the first deep learning framework to detect and decode waggle dances in natural conditions.

 This repository shows how to run our code on your own data and obtain the same accuracy metrics as in our paper.